qhool/qhool.github.io/_posts/2014-02-06-elixir-debug.markdown

 date:   2014-02-06 21:26:00
 categories: elixir
 ---
+Erlang provides a graphical debugger with all the things you'd expect -- breakpoints, single-step execution, variable inspection, etc.  It doesn't work with Elixir code, however.
+Herein we'll explore what goes wrong and how to get it working.

-Erlang has a graphical debugger, which you can use to step through source code, set breakpoints, etc.  You can start the debugger from the shell, and select a source file to debug from the menu, or (as shown), by calling the `int` module (the debugger's code interpreter http://www.erlang.org/doc/man/int.html)
+You can start the debugger from the shell, and select a source file to debug from the menu, or (as shown), by calling the [`int` module](http://www.erlang.org/doc/man/int.html) (the debugger's code interpreter)

 {% highlight erlang %}
 1> debugger:start().